 There are many species of edible fish that are unique to each region of the US and Canada.
-With the most basic and inexpensive of fishing equipment, you can stock your freezer full of delicious fresh fish year round.
+With the most basic and inexpensive fishing equipment, you can stock your freezer full of delicious fresh fish year-round.

 There are several inexpensive ways of purchasing fishing equipment.
-Amazon, your local sporting goods store, or a discount retailer will all have several beginner set-ups to choose from.
-Garage sales, pawn shops, and classified ads are also great places to find deals!
-To get started, you will need at a minimum:
+Amazon, your local sporting goods store, or a discount retailer will all have several beginner set-ups.
+Garage sales, pawn shops, and classified ads are great places to find deals!
+To get started, you will need, at a minimum:

 - A fishing rod, reel, and line